A common piece of feedback we receive at kōura is why do I need advice and what is the value of advice.

 The best bit? kōura's advice is totally free.
 Additionally, we have some of the lowest and most transparent fees in the market of just 0.63% of funds under management per annum plus a $30 yearly administration fee.
 We don't believe in charging you more because you chose a growth-oriented portfolio and neither do we charge any performance fees.

-So we'll ask you again, who are you going to for advice on your KiwiSaver?
+So we'll ask you again, who are you going to for advice on your KiwiSaver investment?
 Come, ask kōura